New Lenox Dethatching Lawn Services

 Contact New Lenox’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

-Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in New Lenox.
+Proper disposal of dethatched lawn material is essential for both environmental compliance and community cleanliness in New Lenox.
 The Village operates a comprehensive yard waste collection program, typically running from April through November, which includes curbside pickup and a dedicated drop-off site for residents.
 Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but all must be separated according to municipal guidelines.
-Only biodegradable paper yard waste bags or rigid containers (32-gallon maximum) are permitted—plastic bags are strictly prohibited.
-Commercial contractors may be subject to additional permit or fee requirements.
-Residents should check the seasonal collection schedule and ensure that materials are placed at the curb on designated days.
-For drop-off, a resident permit or sticker may be required, and operating hours vary by season.
-For more information or to confirm current requirements, contact:
+Only biodegradable paper yard waste bags or rigid containers (up to 32 gallons) are permitted—plastic bags are strictly prohibited.
+Commercial contractors may be subject to additional permit or fee requirements, and residents should check for seasonal collection schedules and any permit or sticker needs for drop-off site access.
+For the most current information on hours, accepted materials, and program updates, contact:

 New Lenox Department of Public Works